-5.5.1 Pressure charging may only be affected by the use of a sole single stage, single sided compressor with a single inlet linked to a sole single stage exhaust turbine by a shaft assembly.
+5.5.1 Pressure charging may only be affected by the use of a sole single stage, single sided Turbo Charger compressor with a single inlet linked to a sole single stage Turbo Charger turbine by a shaft assembly.
 The compressor blades must be attached to a common hub surface and all air entering the combustion chamber must pass through the single exducer of these blades.
 The shaft must be designed so as to ensure that the shaft assembly, the compressor and the turbine always rotate about a common axis and at the same angular velocity.
-The energy of the rotating parts of the turbocharger may not be transferrable to any other component.
-The exhaust turbine is the sole means permitted for extracting kinetic energy from the exhaust and is the only means permitted for transferring energy into the rotating parts of the turbocharger.
+With the exception of incidental heat transfer from the Engine exhaust system to its surroundings, the use of the stage Turbo Charger turbine is the sole permitted means of extracting energy from the exhaust fluids and transferring energy into the rotating parts of the Turbo Charger.
+The energy of the rotating parts of the stage Turbo Charger turbine may not be transferrable to any other component.

 Only parts approved by the FIA Technical Department may be used.
-Subject for provision of the Article 18.3.4, the approval of the FIA Technical Department is conditional upon the PU manufacturer, intending to use such parts during a Championship season undertaking not to conclude any exclusivity agreement (see definition article 5.1.30) for the supply of such parts with the supplier of these parts.
+Subject Further to the for provisions of the Article 18.3.5, the approval of the FIA Technical Department is conditional upon the PU manufacturer, intending to use such parts during a Championship season undertaking not to conclude any exclusivity agreement (see definition as defined by Article 5.1.30) for the supply of such parts with the supplier of these parts.
 The approval request form must be sent by the PU Manufacturer to the FIA before the 1st of November of the preceding year.